 3. Letting the other person know what you want “I would like …”

-If you find it hard to give yourself permission to ask for what you want, this can help you practice identify your needs and ask for them rather than manipulate and/or expect the other person to read your mind.
+If you find it hard to give yourself permission to ask for what you want, this can help you practice identifying your needs and asking for them rather than manipulating and/or expecting the other person to read your mind.

 4. If the person is not willing to cooperate (e.g. ignores you or is passive-aggressive), use the statement “Or I will need to …”